 Alice and Wendell Wicks along with their daughter and son-in-law, Sue and Gary Oiler, restored the farmhouse.
 On July 13th 1963, they opened to the public as Quiet Valley Farm Museum.
 The first years the farm was only open during the summer for tours.
 Over the years additional farm buildings have been renovated or reconstructed to present a more in depth interpretation of life on the farm and the impact of technological change through the centuries: a ‘granddaddy’ cabin, outdoor bake oven, ice house, smokehouse, dry house, and various smaller barns and sheds.
 Later as the farm was used more and more for educational purposes, additional storage was built, along with a modern education building and picnic pavilion.
 In 1994 construction was completed on a one-room schoolhouse circa 1893.

-Interpreters in period costumes use first-person interpretation to portray family members and reenact life on the farm during three time periods to show how technology impacted the lives of farmers: 1820’s in the granddaddy cabin, cellar kitchen, and bedroom, 1850’s in the barn, and 1893 in the new kitchen, parlor, and school house.
+Interpreters in period clothing use first-person interpretation to portray family members and reenact life on the farm during three time periods to show how technology impacted the lives of farmers: 1820’s in the granddaddy cabin, cellar kitchen, and bedroom, 1850’s in the barn, and 1893 in the new kitchen, parlor, and school house.

-At Quiet Valley Living Historical Farm we strive to educate, enhance, engage, and inspire our visitors as we interpret the culture of the 19th century farm families, helping them understand the past and the way it connects to the present and the future.
+At Quiet Valley Living Historical Farm we strive to educate, engage, and inspire our visitors as we interpret the culture of 19th century farm families, helping them understand the past and the way it connects to the present and the future.